 Faithfully exploring God's Earth and its systems, since 1967

-The GEO department hosts extensive samples of mineral, rock and fossils, a vast collection of maps, a dedicated geo-spatial analysis lab, a seismograph, a weather station and much, much more.
+The GEO department hosts extensive samples of mineral, rock and fossils, a vast collection of maps, a dedicated geo-spatial analysis lab, drones, an on-campus research sand dune, a seismograph, a weather station and much, much more.

 Students conduct academic-year and summer research with professors.
 In recent years, students have studied:

 - Excavation, curation, and analysis of a late Pleistocene mastodon

 - creating a web application for the Plaster Creek watershed

 The GEO department hires more students than any other department.
 Students are hired yearly for a wide variety of positions, including: